 We use short clips of music and nature to provide glimpses of relaxation in people's busy lives.
 Astrid takes her beautiful nature captures in the big parks around London, and I find the most uplifting or calming scenes and overlay them with my reflective music for that extremely soothing effect.

-Astrid's work has been a gift to all who come across it as a constant reminder of nature's incredible powers to relax.
+Astrid's work has been a gift to all who come across it as a constant reminder of nature's incredible powers to help us reflect and relax.